leeyuejia/GA_seif2020/projects/project_2/README.md

 # Project #2: Building Your First Full-Stack Application

-## Attendance
-There is only two mandatory attendance checks during the project week, but as always please make sure you're working on your project every day!

-  - **Monday, January 28:** You're required to show up at 10 AM ET for a heroku deployment lesson
-  - **Tuesday, January 29:** You're required to show up to Outcomes at 4:30PM ET
-  - **Thursday, January 31:** Project presentation day!
-You're required to show up in the classroom zoom at 10AM ET to present your projects.

-_Failure to make attendance check will result in an unexcused absence for both morning and afternoon_.

 ## Technical Requirements

 For this project, you will be making a full CRUD app using the technologies outlined below.
 When thinking of an app idea, try to frame the project in terms of trying to solve a "problem" and think about the purpose of the app, who would use it, etc. The problem doesn't have to be anything intense and can be something small and simple!
 For example: